Achievable logoAchievable logo

 Answer: YES!
 The words “can’t stand” count as the verb.

-1. Complete Thought: Does Clause 1 have a complete thought?
+1. Complete Thought: Does Clause 1 express a complete thought?

 (spoiler)

-A clause must meet all three points on the checklist for a clause to be a sentence.
-So, since we know Clause 1 is not a complete sentence, we know we can’t put a period after it.
+A clause must meet all three points on the checklist to be a sentence.
+Since Clause 1 is not a complete sentence, you can’t put a period after it.

 See if you can answer the following question by yourself.